 -Trying to make money “fun”

 This one is big for my enneagram 7 personality.
 For years, I resisted doing boring investments and that’s why we have several bnb properties and I thought we could just keep doing and doing and doing them … until we couldn’t anymore.

-Recently, I realized that with two little kids and a job I love with all my heart, all I really have time for in the next few years is boring investments.
+I realized that with two little kids and a job I love with all my heart, all I really have time for in the next few years is boring investments.
 And guess what—THAT IS OK.

 Boring money stuff like saving, retirement accounts, investing in stocks and bonds, paying down a mortgage … these things matter too!
 They are not fun and exciting, but they can really pay off for your future quality of life.